 The Augustan Age was also marked by the evolution of satirical verse, the development of the novel, and the use of melodrama over political satire.
 The Augustan Age was also noted for the changes in philosophical thought, for example, the formalization of capitalism.
 The writing during this period was highly regulated and stylized, but the borders of the movement are unclear.
 Meaning scholars are undecided on when exactly it begins and ends.
 But, the literature produced during the reign of Queen Anne, King George I, and George II is considered part of the literary period.

 Definition of the Augustan Age

-The Augustan Age was an important period during 18th-century literature.
+The Augustan Age was an important period in 18th-century literature.
 During this period, authors like Alexander Pope and Jonathan Swift created their groundbreaking satire.
 Their deaths in the 1740s are often used as a marker for the end of the Augustan Age.
 The majority of the writing produced during this period was structured and stylized, but it also foreshadowed the changes that were to come with the Romantic era.
 The period was an important transition away from courtly writing and towards a style of verse that is more modern.

 History of the Augustan Age